 Does this section apply to us?

-You should read this section if you are a UK competent authority currently processing personal data for law enforcement purposes, and therefore Part 3 of the Data Protection Act 2018 already applies to you.
+This section applies if you are a UK competent authority currently processing personal data for law enforcement purposes under Part 3 of the Data Protection Act 2018.

-If you are not a competent authority, or you are processing personal data for non-law enforcement purposes (eg HR records), this section does not apply to you.
+If you are not a competent authority, or if you are processing personal data for non-law enforcement purposes (eg HR records), this section does not apply.

 For further information, see our Guide to law enforcement processing.